MetaMask/SIPs/SIPS/sip-16.md

 }
 ```

-**Note:** `severity` is an optional field and the omission of such means that there is no escalation of the content being returned.
+**Note:** `severity` is an OPTIONAL field and the omission of such means that there is no escalation of the content being returned.

 ## Specification